 What you see of the present-day Hoa Lo Prison is actually only the small southern section of the entire prison complex back in the day; most of the prison was demolished in the mid-1990s to make way for the Hanoi Towers, a shiny office and hotel complex so steeped in capitalism it would have horrified Ho Chi Minh.

 The present-day complex can be entered through the gate on Hoa Lo Street, known by Vietnamese inmates as "the Monster's Mouth".
 This door is emblazoned with the words Maison Centrale, or "central house", a common French euphemism for city prisons.
 (The prison in Conakry, Guinea is still known as Maison Centrale to this day.)

-- An illustrated walking tour of Hoa Lo Prison can be read here: A Tour of "Hanoi Hilton" - the Infamous Hoa Lo Prison in Hanoi, Vietnam.
+An illustrated walking tour of Hoa Lo Prison can be read online.

 Hoa Lo Prison was built by the French between 1886 to 1901, with an added renovation in 1913.
 The French colonial administrators thought to make an example of Vietnamese agitators for independence, and what better way to do that than set up a prison right in the middle of the city?

 A stay in the Hanoi Hilton was no picnic.
 From day one, Hoa Lo was horrifically overcrowded - while its maximum capacity was 600 prisoners, over 2,000 were confined within its walls by 1954.